The search for Vancouver Vegan Restaurants:

 Address: 4288 Main St, Vancouver, BC, V5V 3P9

-Unlike MeeT on Main, not all the menu items at Heirloom is vegan, although they are a vegan friendly restaurant.
-Be sure to confirm with your server which items are vegan; likewise, this applies to The Acorn which is vegan friendly but also a vegetarian restaurant in Vancouver.
-There are still plentiful delicious vegan options both at The Acorn and Heirloom Restaurant.
-The Heirloom Vegetarian Restaurant has a separate vegan menu whereas The Acorn vegan and vegetarian menu are indicated accordingly.
+Unlike MeeT on Main, not all the menu items at Heirloom is vegan, although they are a vegan-friendly restaurant.
+Be sure to confirm with your server which items are vegan; likewise, this applies to The Acorn which is vegan-friendly but also a vegetarian restaurant in Vancouver.
+There are still plentiful delicious vegan options both at The Acorn and Heirloom Vegetarian Restaurant.
+The Heirloom Vegetarian Restaurant has a separate vegan menu whereas The Acorn vegan and vegetarian menu items are indicated accordingly with “V” for vegan.

-If you’re looking for delicious vegan fare, then the Heirloom Vegetarian restaurant should certainly be on your must-try list next to MeeT on Main.
-These two restaurants are known for delicious food that rival any restaurants in Vancouver (vegan or not).
-A unique twists to vegan food; you don’t have to eat raw and tasteless food if you’re looking to try a vegan diet.
-A fair warning, the food at Heirloom Vegetarian Restaurant is pricey averaging $40/person, even more so than the award winning menu at The Acorn hence why it comes in at #3 best vegan restaurant in Vancouver.
-What is notable about Heirloom Vegetarian restaurant is their nice decor and interior design that provides diners with a unique vegan dining experience; a nice place to meet up for dinner or brunch.
+If you’re looking for delicious vegan fare, then the Heirloom Vegetarian Restaurant should certainly be on your must-try list next to MeeT on Main.
+These two restaurants are known for delicious food that rival any restaurants in Vancouver (vegan and non-vegan).
+A unique twist to vegan food; you don’t have to eat raw and tasteless food if you’re looking to adopt a vegan diet.
+A fair warning, the food at Heirloom Vegetarian Restaurant is pricey averaging $40/person, even more than the award-winning menu at The Acorn (although reasonable for vegan prices) hence why it comes in at #3 best vegan restaurant in Vancouver.
+What is notable about Heirloom Vegetarian Restaurant, is the nice decor and tasteful interior design that provides diners with a unique vegan dining experience.
+A nice place to meet up for dinner or brunch.

 Address: 1509 W 12th Ave, Vancouver, BC V6J 2E2